matter-labs/era-contracts/docs/l2_system_contracts/elliptic_curve_precompiles.md

 The arithmetic is carried out with the field elements encoded in the Montgomery form.
 This is done not only because operating in the Montgomery form speeds up the computation but also because the native modular multiplication, which is carried out by Yul's `mulmod` opcode, is very inefficient.

-Instructions set on zkSync and EVM are different, so the performance of the same Yul/Solidity code can be efficient on EVM, but not on zkEVM and opposite.
+Instructions set on ZKsync and EVM are different, so the performance of the same Yul/Solidity code can be efficient on EVM, but not on zkEVM and opposite.

 One such very inefficient command is `mulmod`.
 On EVM there is a native opcode that makes modulo multiplication and it costs only 8 gas, which compared to the other opcodes costs is only 2-3 times more expensive.
 On zkEVM we don’t have native `mulmod` opcode, instead, the compiler does full-with multiplication (e.g. it multiplies two `uint256`s and gets as a result an `uint512`).
 Then the compiler performs long division for reduction (but only the remainder is kept), in the generic form it is an expensive operation and costs many opcode executions, which can’t be compared to the cost of one opcode execution.
 The worst thing is that `mulmod` is used a lot for the modulo inversion, so optimizing this one opcode gives a huge benefit to the precompiles.